MinnPost/minnpost-wordpress/wp-content/plugins/redirection/readme.txt

 Tags: redirect, htaccess, 301, 404, seo, permalink, apache, nginx, post, admin Requires at least: 4.4
 Tested up to: 4.9
-Stable tag: 2.9.1
+Stable tag: 2.9.2
-Requires PHP: 5.3
+Requires PHP: 5.4
 License: GPLv3

 Manage 301 redirections, keep track of 404 errors, and improve your site, with no knowledge of Apache or Nginx needed.

 == Description ==

-Redirection is the oldest and most popular redirect manager for WordPress.
-With it you can easily manage 301 redirections, with full logging, as well as keep track of 404 errors, and generally tidy up any loose ends your site may have.
+Redirection is the most popular redirect manager for WordPress.
+With it you can easily manage 301 redirections, keep track of 404 errors, and generally tidy up any loose ends your site may have.
 This can help reduce errors and improve your site ranking.

 Redirection is designed to be used on sites with a few redirects to sites with thousands of redirects.

 It has been a WordPress plugin for over 10 years and has been recommended countless times.
-Best of all, it free!
+And it's free!

 = Redirect manager =